anon-blue/anon.blue/README.txt

                      coucou pas de singe        hi this is me susan=)       no p leeeeaaaaaaaase,       goodbye world
                Eat a monkey and see the balloun....
-Yes, a singe in a strange wa y of life                            no  i dont like this song.
+Yes, a singe in a strange wa y of life                            no  i dont like this song.    oh i like to dance wityou

-                     Yes, I love this song too
+                     Yes, I love this song too     Yes, you just had a dance wit h me.
+You see,    ories rise
                                        hjjjjks1s1     Astro to try?
                                aa AAAA aaaaaaaaaaaaaaaaaaaaaaaaaaaccccccccsccccc
 cccccccgoiccccccccccccccccccccccccccccccccccccccccccccscsccccccccccccccccccccccc
 ccccccccccccccccccccccccccczcdszzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz
-       ASTROETRY FOR LIFE zzzzzzzzzzzzzzzzcccccccsdcdssssssssssssssssssszccccccc ccccccccccccccccccccccccccccccccccccccddszszzsA aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa AAAAAAAAA aaaaaaaaaaaaaaaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa AAAAAAAAAA aaaaaaaaaaaaaaaaaaaaaaaaaaaf
+       ASTROETRY FOR LIFE zzzzzzzzzzzzzzzzcccccccsdcdsssssssssss©©©©©©©©zccccccc ccccccccccccccccccccccccccccccccccccccddszszzsA aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa AAAAAAAAA aaaaaaaaaaaaaaaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa AAAAAAAAAA aaaaaaaaaaaaaaaaaaaaaaaaaaaf